-St Vincent and the Grenadines has adopted CDEMA's Comprehensive Disaster Management (CDM) Framework38.
+Grenada has adopted CDEMA's Comprehensive Disaster Management (CDM) Framework.
 FEWER aligns well with many aspects, but overall with Outcome 1 on Strengthened Institutional Arrangements for Comprehensive Disaster Management implementation at national and regional levels and its accompanying Output 1.4 on Effective and efficient coordination for preparedness, response and recovery at the national and regional levels.
 FEWER needs to be implemented within the CDM context.